How to post a job and work effectively in Interfolio:

 • Describe the materials you want applicants to submit for review, and make sure these align with your assessment criteria (see “Assessment”).

 • These materials should be discussed by the search committee early in the search process.
-Depending on the specific field or subfield, as well as the academic rank of the position, application materials may include: a letter of interest; a CV; a research statement; a teaching philosophy statement; a sample of scholarship; a specified number of letters of recommendation or a specified number of names and contact information for potential references.
+Depending on the specific field or subfield, as well as the academic rank of the position, application materials may also include: a research statement; a teaching philosophy statement; a sample of scholarship; a specified number of letters of recommendation or a specified number of names and contact information for potential references.

 Diversity Statements